A Place for Mom

 • Signed waiver allowing you to perform a background check [05]

-This step will vary based on if you have chosen to work with a home care agency or an independent caregiver.
-The process is usually more intensive for those who have chosen an independent caregiver, as you may need to prepare your own contract.
+This step will vary based on your choice to work with a home care agency or an independent caregiver.
+The process is usually more involved for those who have chosen an independent caregiver, as you may need to prepare your own contract.

 A home care contract should typically include the following information:

-• A thorough job description agreed upon by both parties
+• A thorough description of job duties agreed upon by both parties

 • Full names of the caregiver, care receiver, and employer